msjimc/AgileStructure/guide/README.md

 Figure 25

 The repeats are drawn as black rectangles filled in pale blue (forward strand) or pale yellow (reverse strand) across a single row at the very bottom of the displays.
-As with the genes, clicking on a repeat will cause it's name, class and family to be displayed at the top left of the display.
+As with genes, clicking on a repeat will cause it's name, class and family to be displayed at the top left of the display.
 For example in Figure 26, the repeats close to the break point (Primary alignment: AluSz, SINE, Alu and Secondary alignment: (CCCACC)n, Simple repeat, Simple repeat) have been selected.

 ![Figure 26K](images/figureK.jpg)